sadanandbgs/git_demo/README.md

-# git_demo
+# todo_python
-This is demo for git understandin
+This projet is practice of my learning and this is todo where we can manage our todo list.